 CATL is currently discussing the sale of these new supercells with automakers.
 That was another reason for us to suspect this technology had nothing to do with the one that may be announced at the Tesla Battery Day.
 Due to confidentiality agreements, Huang was not able to tell us which these manufacturers are.
 What she allowed us to know was that "OEMs are still needed to set up an operation model" related to "requirements of battery secondary usage regulations."

 Some of our readers mentioned a 2-million-km battery might exceed by a large margin the regular use of any vehicle.
 That is true, but only if you think an electric car will only be used for transportation purposes.
 What if it also helps keep power grids stable, with compatibility with smart grids?

 In current electric cars, charging and discharging just to keep the grid stable may reduce the lifespan of battery packs.
 If you remember Hansjörg Eberhard von Gemmingen's Tesla, which already ran more than one million kilometers, it is in its third battery pack already.
 With the CATL batteries, it would still be with the first one.

-Will these new batteries make a lot of people wait before they buy their new electric cars?
+Will these new batteries provoke Osborne Effect, making a lot of people wait before they buy their new electric cars?
 Honestly, we wouldn't blame them: these new cells promise to be a revolution in EV adoption.
 We'll be in touch with CATL to bring you more details of its battery – CATL's and CATL's alone.